Four Simple Strategies for Improving Patient Health Literacy

 The U.S. has a health literacy problem.
 According to the U.S. Department of Health and Human Services, nearly nine out of ten adults lack the necessary skills to manage their health and prevent disease.
-Low health literacy has been linked to higher rates of chronic illnesses and preventable hospitalizations, poor self-care and less frequent use of preventive services.
+Low patient health literacy has been linked to higher rates of chronic illnesses and preventable hospitalizations, poor self-care and less frequent use of preventive services.

 At some point in life, everyone needs to be able to access, understand and act upon health information to address a health issue.
-While it is crucial that health systems promote accessibility and understanding, healthcare providers shoulder the primary responsibility for improving health literacy.
+While it is crucial that health systems promote accessibility and understanding, healthcare providers shoulder the primary responsibility for improving patient health literacy.

-A Closer Look at Health Literacy
+A Closer Look at Patient Health Literacy

 Health literacy is defined as “the degree to which an individual has the capacity to obtain, communicate, process, and understand basic health information and services to make appropriate health decisions.”